day8/re-com/README.md

 ## Helping

 1. A lein template would be nice.
-2. Where the docs are wrong or fall short, write up something better.  <crickets>  :-)
+2. Where the docs are wrong or fall short, write up something better.
+Because our docs take the form of an app written in ClojureScrip using re-com, your actually be exercising your knowledge of re-com as you do this.
-3. See the list of missing things above
+3. See the list of missing components above.
+You'll have to produce the component itself, including a params spec, plue the extra page in the demo app.
 4. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.

 When creating new components, we have found it useful to use the CSS from existing